mistersingh179/bw-dashboard/README.md

 - revisit indexes after doing pacing
 - see impact of allowing `{...req.body}` in update. can userId be provided to update wrong user, fix it if so.
 - extend NextAuth user with the date fields
+- what happens if an advertisement wins which belongs to an ad spot which doesn't exist as the page has changed
+- move constants to be per user in to its own table, add approve to it & onlyFounders middleware

 ## Pending prompt research
 - research if sending campaigns individually or with a group make a difference